twplatformlabs/orb-1password/README.md

 </div>
 <br />

-See [orb registry](https://circleci.com/developer/orbs/orb/twdps/onepassword) for detailed usage examples
+Orb for using 1password cloud and connect servers in pipelines.
+See [orb registry](https://circleci.com/developer/orbs/orb/twdps/onepassword) for detailed usage examples.

-Available options include:

-  - install-op: install op cli on current executor
-  - install-opw: install opw (for creating/updating secrets) on current executor
-  - env: inject standard op .env file, output to $BASH_ENV and source